bobo-jamson/pandas_edu/README.md

 ## Documentation

-In lui of a real documentation page, below are examples of the API.
+In lieu of a real documentation page, below are examples of the API.

 ### `edu.concatenate_columns()`